 Literary Fiction in Crisis was the headline lede for a series of articles in The Guardian last month.
 Long known as a balanced and inclusive arts publication (/sarcasm) they sought to highlight a serious problem and a solution for literary fiction.
 In case you haven’t heard, people aren’t reading literary fiction.
 Book sales are dropping. … Continue reading Literary Fiction in Crisis

 The Call of Cthulhu by H.P.
 Lovecraft My rating: 4 of 5 stars Why choose the lesser evil?
 Vote Cthulhu.
 Francis Thurston starts fossicking through his uncle’s things and discovers some notes and a carving.
 Fascinated, he searches high and low to uncover the origins of the carving.
 Soon he is traversing the world to … Continue reading Book Review: The Call of Cthulhu by HP Lovecraft

 Do you like backhanded compliments?
 Do you like to make basic mistakes and misrepresentations of the entertainment industry?
 Well, you’ll love this article by Nick Cohen.
 The genius of bad books By Nick Cohen From James Bond to Jack Reacher, we’re suckers for an uncomplicated hero.
 But there is an art to the action novel, … Continue reading Let’s bash the ‘airport’ novel

 I recently reblogged an article from The Conversation about how awesome the Harry Potter books are, but how snobby (some?) literary people are about them.
-The vitriol and chastisement of the Harry Potter books reminds me of a time when I too was not on the Potter bandwagon.
-Oh how wrong I was.
+The vitriol and chastisement of the Harry Potter books remind me of a time when I too was not on the Potter bandwagon.
+Oh, how wrong I was.
 Stupid kid’s … Continue reading That isn’t literature too